sclorg/nginx-container/1.20/README.md

     podman logs <container>

 **If `NGINX_LOG_TO_VOLUME` variable is set, nginx logs into `/var/log/nginx/`.
-In case of RHEL-7 and CentOS-7 images, this is a symlink to `/var/opt/rh/rh-nginx120/log/nginx/`, which can be mounted to host system using the container volumes.**
+In case of RHEL-7 images, this is a symlink to `/var/opt/rh/rh-nginx120/log/nginx/`, which can be mounted to host system using the container volumes.**

 See also